Haskell-Things/ImplicitCAD/README.md

 And a wishlist of things further in the future:

  - More optimisation
- - openGL viewer?
+ - OpenGL viewer?
- - openGL acceleration?
+ - OpenGL acceleration?